RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Methodology

-We integrate the orientation vector spanning from the present location to the target, along with real-time LiDAR data, into our state design.
-More specifically, real-time LiDAR data, which are $360$-vectors representing each degree, is partitioned into $8$ sectors through thresholded min-pooling, where each corresponds to a specific direction, such as ``forward-left" or ``forward-right", as shown in the left of Fig.~\ref{fig:sta_act_train_env}.
-In other words, we have:
+\bfsection{State design.} We integrate the orientation vector spanning from the current location to the target, along with real-time LiDAR data, into our state design.
+Specifically, real-time LiDAR data, which are 360-vectors representing each degree, is partitioned into 8 sectors through thresholded min-pooling, where each corresponds to a specific direction, such as ``forward-left" or ``forward-right", as shown in the left of \figref{fig:sta_act_train_env}.
+More precisely, we have:

-where $det\_range$ is the threshold value.
-We believe this partitioning results in better correspondence between the state and action space.